rkl110/debian-k8-cluster/README.md

 # README

-Ansible Playbook, to Setup K8-Cluster on Debian 10
+Ansible Playbook, to Setup K8-Cluster on Debian 11 minimal installation (only SSH).

+This Playbook does not cover Security.

 ### Export ANSIBLE_VAULT_PASSWORD_FILE for Vaultpass
 ```bash